Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 ------
 ## Visual regression testing

 We use visual regression testing via [Playwright](https://playwright.dev/docs/test-snapshots) to take screenshots of the site and check that every change we make is intentional.
 If a screenshot has changed, the test will fail.

-You can inspect the folder `snapshot_results` to compare the before and after.
-If the change was intentional, then we update the expected screenshot:
+If the change was intentional, we need to update the screenshot.
+Otherwise, it means your change unintentionally impacted something, so you need to tweak your change.

-1. Find the "actual" snapshot for the failing test, such as `footer-snapshot-has-not-changed-1-actual.png`.
-2. Copy that snapshot into the folder `tests/js/snapshots.test.js-snapshots`.
-Rename the `-actual.png` file ending to be `-linux.png` and overwrite the prior file.
+The test runner creates a folder called `snapshot_results`, which is useful to determine what the difference is.
+For each failed test, there will be three files:

+* `<my-test-name>-actual.png`, what your change resulted in.
+* `<my-test-name>-expected.png`, what we expected.
+* `<my-test-name>-diff.png`, a heat map showing where the differences are.

+### How to check snapshot results in CI

 We upload `snapshot_results` in CI.
 So, you can get the changed snapshot from GitHub Actions: